When your family needs an alternative to traditional law.

 How Much Does Divorce Mediation Cost?

 Divorce mediation is designed to save you money; however, there is an investment.
-On average, the process can cost anywhere between $2,500 to $6,000 depending on the complexity and duration of the process.
 With mediation, we charge a minimum of two hours payable at the beginning of each session.
+Your first session will be utilized as an intake session.
+It will be scheduled for two hours and payment will be required at the beginning of the session.
+If the parties decide to proceed further, each session thereafter will be scheduled for approximately two hours.
+Payment will be made at the conclusion of each session.
+The number of sessions needed for the parties to reach an agreement varies.
 If an agreement is reached, you will be required to post a retainer, or deposit, for the anticipated time needed to draft the Property Settlement Agreement.
 If you deposit more than what is actually used, the unused portion will be refunded to you.

 Divorce mediation is a valuable tool to help former couples come to a mutually beneficial agreement that will help eliminate the inherently adversarial nature of the divorce process.
 Choosing to engage in mediation will allow you to negotiate issues that are important to you and help you reach an agreement that you both find reasonable under the circumstances.
 The goal is to make the divorce process proceed more quickly and to allow the parties to make informed choices without the added costs associated with litigation and the uncertainty of the court deciding your future.